lvillasen/Quantum-Computer-Simulator/README.md

 *	**circuit 0(1);** circuit plot off(on)

-*	**Sign i:j;** flips sign of states with indexes from i to j in the standard basis
+*	**Sign i;** flips sign of states with index i in the standard basis

 *	**plot 0(1);** plot off(on)

+*	**printout 0(1);** plot off(on)

+*	**Inverse_P_threshold i;** if printout is set to 1, only the basis states that have probabilities greater than 1/i are printed.
+This is handy to avoid large printouts when the number of qubits is large

-Comments can be merged with code after the ; terminator or in new lines
+Lines that do not terminate with a semicolon are treated as comments, they can be merged with code after the ; terminator or in new lines

-A bash script (QFT.sh) is provided to automatically generate quantum Fourier transform (QFT) and inverse Fourier transform (IQFT) programs for any number of qubits
+In addition to the QFT and IQFT commands, a bash script (QFT.sh) is provided to automatically generate quantum Fourier transform (QFT) and inverse Fourier transform (IQFT) programs based on elementary gates for any number of qubits.

 A bash script (Grover.sh) is also provided to automatically generate Grover search programs for any number of qubits